Sprouted Brown Rice and Lentil Medley

-Unlock all the nutritious potential your grains, beans and legumes have to offer by bringing them to life.
+Unlock all the nutritious potential of your grains with this Sprouted Brown Rice and Lentil Medley.
 Now that’s something to toot about!

-It just so happens, I LOVE rice and beans and lentils.
+It just so happens; I LOVE rice and beans and lentils.
 BUT… they really don’t like me.
 Inevitably, every time I eat these things I have a rumbly tummy.
-Okay, well I’ll just go ahead and say it.
-I fart.
-A lot.
-Not only is it embarrassing, it’s extremely uncomfortable.
-While it can have a giggly side affect of laughter, it’s not really funny.
 It means I’m not digesting my food the way I should.
 To avoid this, I’ve got to take a supplement to help me out.
 I hate taking any kind of pills.
 So, I found an alternative way to enjoy them.

 If you’re in the same boat as me, though I’m sure your family appreciates good music like mine does (NOT), there is a much better tune you can make out of those beloved grains and tooty fruits.